 According to Glassdoor, each job opening attracts 250 resumes on average.
-Out of this number, only 4 or 5 are fortunate to be called for the initial interview and only one will get the job.
-For this reason, it’s very important that your resume immediately grabs the attention of employers or recruiters.
+Unfortunately, out of this number, only 4 or 5 are called for the initial interview, and only one will get the job.
+For this reason, it's essential that your resume immediately grabs the attention of employers or recruiters.

 Below is a list to help you make your resume as a caregiver stand out:

 Don't submit a template resume.
 With hundreds or even thousands of resumes that they have read, they can quickly tell if what you have is a one-size-fits-all resume.
 This is why it's crucial to make an effort to customize yours.
 According to a CareerBuilder survey, one of the reasons recruiters will reject candidates is that resumes aren't personalized.

 Use keywords in your resume.

 Zip Recruiters identified the top 10 skills and qualifications employers use in their job postings.
 If you use these terms, your resume will promptly capture their attention.
 These are: